Dope (2015 film): Critical response

 Dope received positive reviews from critics.
-On Rotten Tomatoes, the film holds a rating of 89%, based on 150 reviews, with an average rating of 7.3/10.
+On Rotten Tomatoes, the film holds a rating of 88%, based on 161 reviews, with an average rating of 7.3/10.
 The website's critical consensus reads, "Featuring a starmaking performance from Shameik Moore and a refreshingly original point of view from writer-director Rick Famuyiwa, Dope is smart, insightful entertainment."
-On Metacritic, the film has a score of 72 out of 100, based on 37 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a score of 72 out of 100, based on 37 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an "A−" grade.

-The Guardian gave the film five stars out of five, describing the entire cast as "revolutionary."
+The Guardian gave the film five stars out of five, describing the entire cast as "revolutionary".
 IGN awarded it 7 out of 10, saying "Comedy, romance, drama and crime rub shoulders in entertaining coming-of-age flick."

+Teen film scholar Björn Sonnenberg-Schrank writes: "Dope is an important contemporary contribution to the teen film canon, as the majority of texts purport a white middle-class perspective with limited and oftentimes overtly stereotypical deviations in regard to gender, sexuality, class, or ethnicity (instances of poorly handled representations of non-white or non-American characters ranging from Sixteen Candles’ Long Duk Dong to gratuitous African-American sidekicks reduced to shouting catchphrases."